tranquilit/WAPT-Documentation/source/wapt-configuration/wapt-deploy/waptagent-linux.rst

 +++++++++++++++++++++++++++++++++++

-The most secure and reliable way to install the latest WAPT agent on Linux CentOS is using Tranquil IT public repository.
+The most secure and reliable way to install the latest WAPT agent on Linux CentOS is using Tranquil IT's public repository.

-* add Tranquil IT repository in yum repository lists:
+* add Tranquil IT's repository in yum repository lists:

   .. code-block:: bash